wwwx/wwwx/README.md

 - 🌱 I’m currently learning Functional Programming and How to write an Open Source JavaScript Library
+- 💬 Interested in anything about Full stack
 <!--
 - 👯 I’m looking to collaborate on any Data Science project which seems interesting or useful
 - 💬 Talk to me about if Earth actually is flat, would headlights work at light speed, and everything in between